haohaoken/jupiter/README.md

 <br>
 <br>

-## Web Application Setup (Eclipse)
+### Web Application Setup
-* Setup development environment for the jupiter project on my local laptop.
+* Setup Eclipse development environment for a maven project.
-* Create and start a tomcat server on my local.
+* Created and started a local tomcat server.
-* Create a web project and add it to my tomcat server.
+* Created a web project and added it to the tomcat server.

+### Servlets with RESTful APIs
+* Created SearchItem, RecommendItem servlets.
+* Added RpcHelper utility class to handle all rpc parsing codes.